vanderblugen/Linux-Automatic-Updates-Maintenance/README.md

 # automatic-pi-updates-maintenance
 Automatic Raspberry and Linux Updates

-A script is meant to be scheduled to run on a regular basis and emails encrypted email to a specified email address For set it and forget it mentailty, put into the ````/etc/cron.weekly```` or ````/etc/cron.monthly```` folders
+This script is meant to be scheduled to run on a regular basis and emails encrypted email to a specified email address For set it and forget it mentailty, put into the ````/etc/cron.weekly```` or ````/etc/cron.monthly```` folders

+This is a work in progress, a sort of alphe or beta version.

 Prerequisites